S3WaaS/helm-catalog/charts/s3waas/district-app/1.0.7/README.md

 $ helm install --name my-release stable/wordpress
 ```

-The command deploys WordPress on the Kubernetes cluster in the default configuration.
+The command deploys District Application on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`